spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-oci-helm.md

 9. If you are using a private ECR registry, toggle the **Enable Authentication** option to expose the authentication fields.

 10. Select the **AWS Authentication Method**.
-Choose **Credentials** if you want to provide the AWS credentials to an IAM user.
+Choose **Credentials** if you want to provide the static AWS credentials for an IAM user.
 Choose **STS** if you want to Palette to assume an IAM role that has access to the ECR registry through the Security Token Service (STS).
 Refer to the table below to learn more about each credential type.

   #### Credentials